Every year, 23,000 children throughout New Zealand suffer the distress and heartache of losing a dad and/or mum, due to imprisonment.

 Families are helped to find their way through the complicated justice system and Government departments like Corrections, Housing NZ or Oranga Tamariki.
 They can also be helped to find accommodation and learn parenting and budgeting skills.

-Mentoring for Children
+Mentoring Programme for Children 5 to 17 years old

 This programme works alongside the Family Wraparound service to match children in the families with volunteer mentors.